 Grow your Company with an ESOP

-Ross Video, a technology production company, uses an ESOP to engage employees, achieving five years of 20% year over year growth expanding the company from 225 employees to 600.
+Ross Video, a technology production company, uses an ESOP to engage employees, achieving 14 years of 17% year over year growth and expanding the company from 225 employees to 1500.

 “If employees are engaged as owners I think all boats rise, it positively impacts the morale of people around here.” – David Ross, Ross Video CEO

 Ross Video employees were asking to purchase company shares.
 The owner David Ross had no intention of selling the business and was unsure if he could implement an ESOP if he didn’t plan on a liquidity event in the near future.

 After attending an ESOP Builders seminar, David learned that an ESOP can offer limited liquidity to employees through models like a mini-market.

 Prior to implementing the ESOP, the company was coming out of three years of barely positive growth.